Botox vs Dysprt vs Xeomin.

 - Conclusion (in my words): All of the products work better than placebo

-Think about these meta analyses as people are trying to sell you on the difference between these products.
+Think about these meta-analyses as people are trying to sell you on the difference between these products.
 While there are some differences between them about how they are formulated and how much protein they contain, I think we would all agree that the similarities far outweigh the differences.
 And for anyone that argues that these differences matter, all I say is: prove it.
 Because it hasn’t been proven as of today, and it isn’t from a lack of trying.
-If a single study were to prove it, it would be in the face of a lot of peer reviewed published data that shows the products are equivalent, so it would take a lot to sway my opinion today.
+If a single study were to prove it, it would be in the face of a lot of peer-reviewed published data that shows the products are equivalent, so it would take a lot to sway my opinion today.

 For every time I hear “Dysport spreads more than Botox”, I think of the three studies above.
 Every time someone says “Xeomin doesn’t last as long as Botox”, you really have to wonder if this is true.
 A significant amount of money and energy has gone into asking just this, and none of it has proven that this is the case, and as we discussed in “Battle of the Neuromodulators, Part I”, there is some serious motivation by any one of these companies to come out as the “best” or to make it into a two-player market by showing one product as inferior.

 I will end with this: medical studies evaluate more than a single patient’s experience, and more than a single practitioner’s experience as well.
-There are some people that have a better experience or result with one product compared to another.
+There are some people that have a better experience or result in one product compared to another.
 While the scientist in me thinks that this is due to the injector rather than the product, I do leave open the possibility that not every product is equivalent in every person, and that is why we offer all three at Nuance Facial Plastics.
 If you had a bad experience with Botox when it was on Groupon (and you blame the Botox rather than the injector), we have more options for you to try.